CNR-Area-Bologna-Dario-Nobili-Library/talaria/README.md

 to create the `docdel_request` index and import all existing data from the database.

-If you want to change the `elastic` password, access the Elastic docker container in bash and run the following command from inside the Elasticsearch docker container:
+If you want to change the `elastic` password, access the Elasticsearch docker container in bash and run the following command from inside the Elasticsearch docker container:

 ```bash
 bin/elasticsearch-reset-password --username elastic -i
 ```

 The flag `-i` asks the user to input the new password.
 If you want to automatically generate the password remove the flag `-i`.
 After changing the password store in the constant `ELASTIC_PASSWORD`, in your .env file.

+You can access Elasticsearch server by opening `https://${API_DOMAIN}:9200`, this page is protected by HTTP Basic Auth, so you've to login with user: `elastic` and the password stored in the constant `ELASTIC_PASSWORD`.

 ### FILE STORAGE